Homoclinic and heteroclinic intersections for lemon billiards: Introduction

 Topological entropy of a dynamical system measures the uncertainty of the system, where positive topological entropy usually means chaotic behaviors and zero topological entropy is associated with integrable behaviors.
 There have been many results on computing the topological entropy of a dynamical system, see \cite{Kat07} for a survey of related results.
 In this paper we will study the topological entropy of lemon billiards.

 Let $\cQ(b)$ be the planar domain obtained as the intersection of two unit disks $D(O_{\ell},1)$ and $D(O_{r},1)$, where $b=|O_{\ell} O_{r}| \in (0,2)$ measures the distance between their centers, see Fig.~\ref{fig.ell.po}.
-The lemon shaped billiards have been studied by Heller and Tomsovic \cite{HeTo}, in which they demonstrate a clear connection between the classical mechanics and the quantum mechanics: the eigenstates of the quantum billiards are large only at where the periodic trajectories of the classical billiards go.
+The lemon shaped billiards have been studied by Heller and Tomsovic \cite{HeTo}, in which they demonstrated a clear connection between the classical mechanics and the quantum mechanics, a phenomenon also known as quantum scarring: the eigenstates of the quantum billiards are large only at where the periodic trajectories of the classical billiards go.
 Numerical results in \cite[Section IV]{CMZZ} suggest that

 \begin{conjecture} Let $0<b<2$ and $F_b: M_b \to M_b$ be the billiard map on the lemon table $\cQ(b)$.
 Then $h_{top}(F_b)>0$. \end{conjecture}